Osborne reaches deal on spending cuts

 Osborne said the defence deal would see cuts to civilian staff numbers, while protecting Britain's military capability.

-Agreement was only reached on Sunday with the business department, run by Vince Cable, a senior member of the Liberal Democrats, the government's junior coalition partner.
+Agreement was only reached on Sunday with the business department, run by Vince Cable, a senior member of the Lib Dems, the government's junior coalition partner.

 Labour, which leads the Conservatives by around 10 points in the polls with the next election due to be held in 2015, accuses the coalition of choking the recovery with its austerity drive.